MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

 There are a few things about the v4 programming model, when compared to v3, that make it more flexible:

 * The v4 function definition and handler can be contained within the same file, which makes it easier to understand
-* The v4 handler is exported which the app is extended.
+* The v4 handler is exported while the app is extended.
 This is an important distinction because it allows you to:
-    * Separate the handler from the app.
+    * Move the handlers out to other files.
     * Test the handler without the app.
 * TypeScript types, such as [`InvocationContext`](/azure/azure-functions/functions-reference-node?tabs=typescript%2Clinux%2Cazure-cli&pivots=nodejs-model-v4#invocation-context), make it easier to mock and test.